andgineer/TRegExpr/docs/regular_expressions.rst

 The ``{n}`` is equivalent to ``{n,n}`` and matches exactly ``n`` times.
 The ``{n,}`` matches ``n`` or more times.

+The variant ``{,m}`` is only supported if the property AllowBraceWithoutMin is set.

 There is no practical limit to the values n and m (limit is maximal signed 32-bit value).

+Using ``{`` without a correct range will give an error.
+This behaviour can be changed by setting the property AllowLiteralBraceWithoutRange, which will accept ``{`` as a literal char, if not followed by a range.
+A range with a low value bigger than the high value will always give an error.

 ================== ========================================================================
 RegEx              Matches